kableeth/langchain-zapier/README.md

 ```

 5. Create an Alexa Skill on the Amazon Developer Console:
-   *Use the Amazon Developer Console to create an Alexa Skill.
+   - Use the Amazon Developer Console to create an Alexa Skill.
-   *Set the skill's invocation name.
+   - Set the skill's invocation name.
-   *Add the required intents and slots, such as UpdateNotionIntent and Text.
+   - Add the required intents and slots, such as UpdateNotionIntent and Text.-
-   *Import the included interactive model JSON file.
+   - Import the included interactive model JSON file.
-   *Set up the endpoint for the skill using the ngrok URL provided when you run the Flask server (e.g., https://your_ngrok_url/process_text).
+   - Set up the endpoint for the skill using the ngrok URL provided when you run the Flask server (e.g., https://your_ngrok_url/process_text).
-   *Save and build your skill.
+6. Save and build your skill.

-*Use the Amazon Developer Console or an Alexa-enabled device to test the skill.
+- Use the Amazon Developer Console or an Alexa-enabled device to test the skill.
-*Invoke the skill and provide input to add information to the Notion database.
+- Invoke the skill and provide input to add information to the Notion database

-#Troubleshooting
+# Troubleshooting

 If you encounter issues, make sure that:

-*Your environment variables are set correctly.
+- Your environment variables are set correctly.
-*Your Notion database is set up properly.
+- Your Notion database is set up properly.
-*Your Zapier account is connected to the Notion API and configured for NLA.
+- Your Zapier account is connected to the Notion API and configured for NLA.
-*Your Alexa Skill is set up correctly with the correct intents, slots, and endpoint.
+- Your Alexa Skill is set up correctly with the correct intents, slots, and endpoint.
   If you still face issues, refer to the error logs or open an issue on the GitHub repository.

-#Contributing
+# Contributing

 Feel free to fork the repository, make changes, and submit a pull request if you think your changes can improve the project.